zquestz/thoughts/content/posts/privacy/index.md

 - network.dns.echconfig.enabled
 - network.dns.http3_echconfig.enabled

 Then set `network.trr.mode` to `3`.
-After restarting Firefox, ECH should be set up!
+After restarting Firefox, ECH should be setup!

 Unfortunately if you are using Firefox for mobile, only the nightly builds expose `about:config`.